andkrau/digitalSignageGen/README.md

     scaleTodays
     The minimum number of visible to events to enable content scaling.
-    Setting this value greater than 0 fit up to 12 items on the 'today's events' display.
+    Setting this value greater than 0 fit up to 12 items on the "today's events" display.
     This is best used whith buttonsTodays disabled.

     registrationDetails
     Whether to show if the event is registered or drop-in.

     todaysFile
-    The base file name for the 'today's events' display.
+    The base file name for the "today's events" display.

     todaysTitle
-    The title for the 'today's events' display.
+    The title for the "today's events" display.
     If spaces are used, surround with curly braces.